Starlink: Battle for Atlas: Premise

 The game is set in the Atlas star system.
 Early on in the game, the player's mothership, Equinox, is ambushed by the Forgotten Legion and crashes on a nearby planet; the captain of the Equinox is taken hostage.
 The Legion's leader, Grax, is obsessed with an extinct race called the Wardens, who left much of their ancient technology behind.
 Grax, who wants to use such technology for his own legion, acts as a constant threat that the player must face throughout their journey.

 Exclusive to the Nintendo Switch version is a crossover with Nintendo's Star Fox series, where Fox McCloud, Falco Lombardi, Peppy Hare, and Slippy Toad provide aid to the main Starlink characters while on their own mission to hunt down Wolf O'Donnell.
-This would be the first Switch game to feature Star Fox characters, followed by Super Smash Bros.
+This was the first Nintendo Switch game to feature Star Fox characters, followed by Super Smash Bros.
 Ultimate several weeks later.